For business and industry customers

 The following programs will be discontinued: Instant Discount, Heating and Cooling program, Audit Funding, Residential New Construction, High Performance New Construction, Existing Building Commissioning, Monitoring and Targeting.
 Please visit the program update pages for Residential, Small Business, Business and Contractors and Allies for more information about deadlines for existing applications.

 Save on Energy offers consumers information and resources to become more energy efficient and save money.
 On this site you can access buying guides, case studies and practical advice about how to improve comfort at home or productivity at work.

 Employers should also consider incentives that defray the cost of training staff on energy management practices, by visiting the Save on Energy Training and Support page.

 If you are planning a project with a continuing program, you should see no or minimal impact.
-In most cases, project applications will be transferred to the IESO after May 1.
-If you have an existing contract with a program, your local hydro company will continue to support the project to completion.
+In most cases, project applications were transferred to the IESO on May 1.
+If you had an existing contract with a program prior to May 1, your local hydro company will continue to support the project to completion.
 Contact your program provider or your local hydro company about any existing applications.

 If your project is with a program that is being phased out, contact your program provider or local hydro company about project deadlines.
 You can also visit the appropriate program page to learn more.

 If you have a project or application in the queue, call your program provider or local hydro company for an update.
 You can also call the Save on Energy call centre at 1-877-797-9473.
 You can also find program-specific email addresses on the program update pages for Residential, Small Business, Business and Contractors and Allies.

 Local programs will also be ending.
 These include:

 Please contact your local hydro company for more information about these programs.